Most Catholics have gone to adoration to visit our Eucharistic Lord in the tabernacle.

 View this post on Instagram

 Heading to adoration, but need some help finding prayers and guides?
 We’ve got you covered.
-Use these guides on three great Catholic prayer practices to aid your next adoration trip: Lectio Divina, Intercessory Prayer, and the Rosary.
+Use these guides on three great Catholic prayer practices to aid your next adoration trip: Lectio Divina, Intercessory Prayer, Igantian Contemplation, and the Rosary.
 Go to FOCUS Equip to find more!

 Christ’s Sacrifice